stefantalpalaru/django-pygments/README.md

 - Add "django\_pygments" to your project directory and to INSTALLED\_APPS in your "settings.py",
-- If you want to see the integrated demo page, add a "urls.py" entry and copy/link the media files in the proper dir.
+- If you want to see the integrated demo page, add a "urls.py" entry for "django\_pygments.views.demo".

 The project is also available on PyPI: